How to Format an eBook in Word: A 9-Step Guide.

 eBook Formatting Softwares

-If you are planning to self-publish an eBook, you need to be aware of the formatting process and softwares as well. eBook formatting softwares helps you set the eBook for digital publication.
-There are many apps and online softwares that help you with formatting an eBook.
-Here is a list of eBook formatting softwares that will help you make a choice.
+If you are planning to self-publish an eBook, you need to be aware of the formatting process and software. eBook formatting software helps you set the eBook for digital publication.
+There are many apps and online software that help you with formatting an eBook.
+Here is a list of eBook formatting software that will help you make a choice.

-It is tool exclusively available in Mac for book creation.
-It helps you to professionally format your eBook.
+It is a tool exclusively available in Mac for book creation.
+It helps you to format your eBook professionally.
 The book styles and formatting options are professional and visually appealing.
-It is slightly expensive than other softwares available.
+It is slightly expensive than other software available.

-It is one of the softwares that’s hugely popular among writers.
+It is one of the software that’s hugely popular among writers.
 It has efficient organizational functions which allow writers to organize the notes, research, and structure.
-It also has formatting options that helps to meet writer’s needs.
+It also has formatting options that help to meet the writer’s needs.
 The software is mainly designed to help with creating an eBook.
 So, if you are looking for exclusive formatting software, Scrivener might not be the best choice.

 It is software launched by Adobe that has beautiful templates and layouts for books.
-It helps the writer design their books and get it ready for digital publication.
-The option of audio, video, and animation is available here.
+It helps the writer design their books and get them ready for digital publication.
+The option of audio, video and animation is available here.
 InDesign is slightly technical and expensive.
 So, it might be difficult for both aspiring writers and published.

-Microsoft Word is often used by many people while making an eBook.
+Often many people use Microsoft Word while making an eBook.
 It is commonly used to get the text document ready.
-If you aren’t keen on learning, or comfortable using any other formatting software, Word is the easy option.
-Minimal formatting of text can be done here but it is advisable to use other formatting software to design the eBook.
+If you aren’t keen on learning or comfortable using any other formatting software, Word is the easy option.
+Minimal formatting of text can be done here.
+Still, it is advisable to use other formatting software to design the eBook.

 Formatting an eBook in Word

-It is a fact thatonly a well formatted eBook will give the reader an enjoyable reading experience.
-You can have good content and brilliant cover, but if your book is not formatted properly, it hinders the reading experience.
+It is a fact that only a well-formatted eBook will give the reader an enjoyable reading experience.
+You can have good content and a brilliant cover.
+Still, if your book is not formatted properly, it hinders the reading experience.

-There are many writers who use Microsoft Word to format their eBook, and needn’t be such a difficult task
+Many writers use Microsoft Word to format their ebooks, and it needn’t be such a difficult task.

 Steps to Format an eBook in Word

-There are many writers who start writing their first book in Word.
-It is one of the widely used processor for different writing purposes.
+Many writers start writing their first book in Word.
+It is one of the widely used processors for different writing purposes.
 Many authors and educators use Word to edit and format their books since it offers numerous formatting options.